ekg/alignment-and-variant-calling-tutorial/README.md

     | bgzip >NA12878.20p12.2.XPrize.norm.vcf.gz
 ```

 Here, `vcfallelicprimitives -kp` decomposes any haplotype calls from `freebayes`, keeping the genotype and site level annotation.
 (This isn't done by default because in some contexts doing so is inappropriate.)
 Then `vt normalize` ensures the variants are left-aligned.
-This isn't important for the comparison, as `vcfintersect` is haplotype-based, so it isn't affected by small differences in the positioning or descripition of single alleles, but it is good practice.
+This isn't important for the comparison, as `vcfintersect` is haplotype-based, so it isn't affected by small differences in the positioning or description of single alleles, but it is good practice.

 We can now compare the results again: